KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/intro.md

 Every Linux Distribution includes Linux Kernel and other supporting softwares which are required for user management, system management , file operations etc.

-Kernels are generally classified as Monotlithic Microkernel or Hybrid Kernel
+Kernels are generally classified as Monolithic Micro kernel or Hybrid Kernel

 Linux has a Monolithic Kernel